shacharPash/RedisBloom/docs/commands/cf.insert.md

 @return

-@integer-reply - "1" if executed correctly, or @error-reply otherwise.
+An array of @integer-reply - "1" if executed correctly, or @error-reply otherwise.

 @examples